 The Plan is subject to taxation in the United States.
-With few exceptions, the Plan is no longer subject to U.S. federal tax examination for the tax years before 2015.
+The Plan is currently under examination by the Internal Revenue Service for tax years 2015 to 2017.
+With few exceptions, the Plan is no longer subject to U.S. federal tax examination for tax years before 2015.

-D. Reconciliation of Federal Income Tax Rate to Actual Effective Rate
+D. Reconciliation of Federal Income Tax Rate to Actual Effective Rate Among the more significant book to tax adjustments were the following: